ArekBalysNordic/sdk-nrf/samples/matter/light_switch/README.rst

 Overview
 ********

+This window covering application demonstrates how to control devices.
 The sample controls the state of the state-indication LED on connected light bulbs devices.
 After configuring the light switch sample, the lighting devices get proper `Access Control List`_ from the Matter controller to start receiving commands sent from the light switch.
 Then, the light switch device prepares a new binding table to be able to discover light bulb devices and perform :ref:`matter_light_switch_sample_binding`.